 When I was younger, I was fortunate to have the opportunity to represent the United Kingdom at various international mathematics competitions, including the International Mathematical Olympiad.
 The competitions and the training that preceded them were certainly some of the most valuable experiences of my schooldays.

-Since 2012 I have been the Deputy Leader of the UK team.
+I am currently director of the UK’s training programme for the IMO.
 The best source of information about this is the BMOS website.
 The premier international competition is the IMO, and a comprehensive record of the UK’s participation can be found at the IMO Register, maintained by Joseph Myers.

 On this blog, there are some reports on various competitions I have attended, which are generally a mix of maths and travelogue, as well as some relevant articles about individual competition problems and generally-relevant topic areas.